Minoru/blog.tty8.org/posts/2013-03-13-fun-with-bash-disown.markdown

 processes that should run independently of their parents — exactly what `disown` does.

-And that is the solution to the whole mystery of BASH that has no &! but somehow disowns commands when `&!` is used.
+And that is the solution to the whole mystery of the test where BASH that has no &! somehow disowns commands when `&!` is used.

 # Summary